brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Once trust is gained, a Meshrunner is very useful - able to steal, overhear and rob people before blending back into society.
 Meshrunners do not use Gaia, so contacting them can be difficult and gaining one as a valuable contact is likely to be a haphazard affair involved in a chance encounter.

 ## Privacy in a Surveillance Future
-Sensors are fitted to buildings, spacecraft, vehicles (such as FEMTS) and anywhere where you want to ensure a level of security.
-Measuring, collecting and recording information is tightly controlled as the Imperium guards the privacy of its citizens very carefully.

-There are two kinds of scanner: Tech scanners and Medical Scanners.
-A Tech Scanner analyses any piece of technology (weapons, bionic system, Automatons etc).

-A Medical Scanner scans biological life forms and is used for detecting a biological problem (diseases, illnesses, breaks, viruses etc).

-Scanners have levels of scan, the higher the level the more information provided.
-High level scans tend to take longer and need more power (and thus tend to be bigger).
-Details on the scanner levels can be found in Scanners on page 83.
-Privacy

-The Imperium guards the privacy of its citizens very carefully and as such, scanner use across Human Occupied Space is limited.
-Some colonies will ban any Technology scanning at all whereas more paranoid colonies will have invasive Tech and Med scanners (Level 2) everywhere.

-Most colonies will only have scanners where security is particularly important, such as in armouries or in Council buildings.
-Large corporations avoid using scanners, instead hiring humans augmented with bionics as their security teams to spot concealed weapons.
-It is not a fool-proof system but the Imperium would not allow a proliferation of scanning and the inevitable erosion of the right to privacy.
+Modern artificial intelligence feeds on data.
+From building amospheric control to a Grav car's autopilot, collecting of data is everywhere.
+The Imperium tightly guards the privacy of its citizens with harsh penalties of anyone who collects data without consent.

+Anywhere that the general public can be reasonably expected to go cannot be recorded without the express permission of the Imperium.
+Within private spaces, then it's only legal to capture sensor information if it going to be immediately processed by an AI and then forgotten.
+This is enough to give a level of security but not so much to invade someone's privacy.

 ## Colony Travel
-- A Prosurface colony spreads across and above the planets surface.
-There are common elements on every Colony (see picture).
+A colony spreads across the planet's surface.
+There are common elements on every colony.

-- A. Large spacecraft that cannot enter the atmosphere either dock to an Orb (or Orbital) from where they can undock and Light Jump to other systems.
+- A. Large spacecraft that cannot enter the atmosphere either dock to an Orb (or Orbital) from where they can undock and light jump to other systems.
 - B. Cargo is transported from orbit using Pitlifters, which are specifically designed to make the journey between orbit and planet surface.
-- C and E. For spacecraft that can enter atmosphere, they dock either straight onto the Mex City (C) or the Croft (E).
-The Croft would have to have a very large output to warrant a freighter going straight there.
-Some Crofts have  their own Pitlifters.
+- C and E. For spacecraft that can enter atmosphere, they dock either straight onto the Mex city (C) or the croft (E).
+The croft would have to have a very large output to warrant a freighter going straight there.
+Some crofts have their own Pitlifters.
-- D. Cargo and people are transported between surface dwellings by high speed Haulers and sub orbital flyers (not shown).
+- D. Cargo and people are transported between surface dwellings by high speed Haulers and sub orbital flyers.

+> SUB ORBITAL SHARD FLYERS

 # Time
-When the first spacefarers left Earth, they abandoned the 24 hour clock in favour of a 40 hour day.
-As ships always needed to have a crew awake and active, a ship system was developed that was soon adopted as the normal for the whole galaxy.
-The days is split into four 10 hour cycles.
+When the first spacefarers left Earth, they abandoned the 24 hour clock in favour of a 40 hour day, running two shifts of 20 hours.
+The day is split into four 10 hour cycles.
 Each cycle serves a different purpose.
 Between each cycle is a meal.

+As everyone is living in a synchronised 40 hour lifestyle, businesses stay open for all 40 hours.
+People tend to share jobs, one job between two.
+The passing of day and night has no effect on the cycles of a person, phrases such as 'morning' and 'afternoon' are normally used to express the position of the sun in the sky.

 ### Sleep Cycle
 During the cycle, a person get their rest.
 A human of 92030 only requires 9 hours sleep in 40 to function properly.
-The other hour is spent waking up and having the first meal called 'Breakfast'.
+The other hour is spent waking up and having the first meal called breakfast.

 ### Work Cycle One
 This is the first ten hours of work.
 Some take two jobs, each with a 10 hour duration.
-After this cycle is a meal called 'Lunch'.
+After this cycle is a meal called lunch.

 ### Work Cycle Two
 The second work cycle is normally a more relaxed affair as motivation begins to wane.
-After this cycle is the meal called 'Dinner'.
+After this cycle is the meal called dinner.

 ### Recreation Cycle
-The recreation cycle is when a person can pursue whatever activities they are interested in.
-Most people have a hobby of some such.
-Before sleeping once more, a person normally partakes in a nutrient drink called a 'Cap'.
+The recreation cycle is when a person can pursue hobbies and personal goals.
+Before sleeping once more, a person normally partakes in a nutrient drink called a _cap_.
-As everyone is living in a synchronised 40 hour lifestyle, businesses stay open for all 40 hours.
-People tend to share jobs, one job between two.
-The passing of day and night has no effect on the cycles of a person, phrases such as 'morning' and 'afternoon' are normally used to express the position of the sun in the sky.

 ### Organisation of Years and Dates
 Following the standardisation of time, dates and years followed suit.
 The organisation is as follows: